 - If additional functionalities or design elements (which weren’t included in the design approval phase) are requested, they are not included in the guarantee period.
 Instead, they’re additional functionalities charged additionally.

 #5 Third party elements

 - The agency is not responsible for any deficiencies that might arise on third-party additions.
 Based on the experience, the agency will incorporate plugins that are highly rated and stable.

 - Plugins (e.g., SEO) significantly reduce development costs

 - If you have maintenance, the agency will replace any third-party addition that is broken.

 #6 Project Workflow

-Project design goes into the next phases, but only if the client approved the previous phase.
+Project design goes into the next phase.
+But, only if the client approved the previous phase.

 IMPORTANT!
-Prior to the start of the project, the client must submit to the agency all the texts, since we use the “content first” philosophy and according to it, we design the design.
+Before the start of the project, the client must submit all the texts to the agency.
+Since we use the “content first” philosophy and, we create the design accordingly.

 1. Making wireframes – sketching all the pages in the web application.